code-not-found/code-not-found.github.io/_posts/cxf/jax-ws/2017-07-22-apache-cxf-logging-soap-request-response-example.md

 [Interceptors](https://cxf.apache.org/docs/interceptors.html){:target="_blank"} are the fundamental processing unit inside CXF.
 For more information checkout following post on the basic [CXF interceptor architecture]({{ site.url }}/2015/01/cxf-feature-vs-interceptor.html).

-CXF ships with a `LoggingInInterceptor` that allows logging of the **received** SOAP XML messages.
-In addition, for logging **sent** SOAP XML messages, a `LoggingOutInterceptor` is provided.
+CXF ships with a `LoggingInInterceptor` that allows logging of the **received** (IN) messages.
+In addition, for logging **sent** (OUT) messages, a `LoggingOutInterceptor` is provided.
 These interceptors can be added to one of the CXF interceptor providers (`Client`, `Endpoint`, `Service`, `Bus` or `Binding`) that implement the `InterceptorProvider` interface.

-In order to demonstrate this we will add both `LoggingInInterceptor` and `LoggingOutInterceptor` to the TicketAgent client as illustrated below.
+In order to demonstrate this, we will add both `LoggingInInterceptor` and `LoggingOutInterceptor` to the TicketAgent client as illustrated below.

-> Note that for SOAP faults, there will be separate error handling chains.
-In the case of a client this is an inbound error handling chain to which we also need to add an `LoggingInInterceptor`.
+> Note that for SOAP faults, there are separate error handling chains.
+In the case of a client, this is an inbound error handling chain to which we also need to add a `LoggingInInterceptor`.

 ``` java
 package com.codenotfound.client;